a2life/shogi-board/readme.md

-The class indicator .c5 and r5 place a piece to relevant location (column 5, row 5) according to css definition. to move the piece from 55 to 44, the program will manupulate the class so that the tag will be now
+The class indicator .c5 and r5 place a piece to relevant location (column 5, row 5) according to css definition. to move the piece from 55 to 44, the program will manipulate the class so that the tag will be now

           <img src="[PathToKoma]//sou.png"  class="koma c4 r4" alt="" />

-the browser will reposition the piece and it gives the illusion that the piece has "moved"
+the browser will reposition the piece.
+This gives the illusion that the piece has "moved"

 buttonBar block is dynamically created if "moves" exists.